liuheng0213/BigCommerce-Task-Heng-Liu/README.md

   http://localhost:8000/bigcommerce/customer/orderLifeValue/1

-  test3: if a wrong parameter is sent , see the exception result http://localhost:8000/bigcommerce/customer/orderLifeValue/1XX
+  test3: if a wrong customer_id is sent , see the exception result http://localhost:8000/bigcommerce/customer/orderLifeValue/1XX

  5: com.BigCommerce.ApplicationTest.java
-    this is the test case java file
+    this is about the unit tests